nymtech/docs/index.md

 So now all the infrastructure is running.
 How can you make a request for a credential?

 Download and run the Nym sample client.
-Go to [TODO Jędrzej please put the URL here], download the sample `nymclient`, and put it somewhere in your `PATH`.
+Go to [release page](https://github.com/nymtech/nym/releases/download/v0.9.1/nymclient-linux-x86_64), download the sample `nymclient`, and put it somewhere in your `PATH`.
 Then run:

-`./nymclient -f localnetdata/localclient/config.toml`
+`nymclient -f $GOPATH/src/github.com/nymtech/nymlocalnetdata/localclient/config.toml`.

 When the client starts running, the following actions occur: